John Gottman: Education and work experience

 John Gottman received his bachelor's degree in Mathematics-Physics from Fairleigh Dickinson University in 1962.
 In 1964, he earned his master's in Mathematics-Psychology from the Massachusetts Institute of Technology.
-He received a second master's degree in Clinical Psychology-Mathematics in 1967, and a PhD in Clinical Psychology in 1971 from the University of Wisconsin.
+He received a second master's degree in Clinical Psychology-Mathematics in 1967, and a PhD in Clinical Psychology in 1971 from the University of Wisconsin–Madison.

 At Fairleigh Dickinson University, Gottman worked as an instructor for the mathematics department, a research assistant for the department of physics, and a researcher for the school of engineering.
 At the Lawrence Radiation Laboratory, he worked as a computer programmer and mathematician.
 He was a program evaluator and research designer for the Wisconsin Department of Public Instruction.
 In 1981, Gottman became a professor of psychology at the University of Illinois.
 Additionally, he was a professor of psychology at the University of Washington for 16 years.
 Since 2002, Gottman, now an emeritus professor of psychology at UW, has served as the executive director for the Relationship Research Institute in Seattle.